Flo-fllt/Projet_chem/README.md

 # -         RetroChem       -

 ## Package information
-RetroChem, is a one-step retrosynthesis engine python package, which is based on SMILES inputs.
+RetroChem, is a one-step retrosynthesis engine pip installable python package, which is based on SMILES inputs.
 It includes tools for model training, template preprocessing, and visualization of reaction predictions.
 Developped as part of a project for the practical Programming in Chemistry at EPFL (2025).

 [![EPFL Course](https://img.shields.io/badge/EPFL-red?style=for-the-badge)](https://edu.epfl.ch/coursebook/en/practical-programming-in-chemistry-CH-200)